roboto84/wh00t_client/README.rst

 | ``/emojis`` : print list of top used emojis
 | ``/meme {memeName}`` : sends specific meme as a message.
 See /memes
 | ``/memes`` : prints out a list of available meme commands
+| ``/boom`` : a prefixing message command that marks the message it prefixes for 60 sec self destruction
 | ``/exit`` : exits program

 keyboard mappings